WWSF

-WWSF (1220 AM; "104.3 The Legends") is a radio station airing an oldies format.
+WWSF (1220 AM, "104.3 Seacoast Oldies") is a radio station airing an oldies format.
 Established in 1957 as WSME, the station is licensed to serve Sanford, Maine, United States.
 WWSF is owned by Port Broadcasting.

 History

 WWSF signed on as WSME on November 9, 1957.
 Its original studio was located on lower School Street in Sanford.
 The call letters were changed to WPHX after being purchased by Phoenix Media/Communications Group in 1999.
 The station was silent as its transmitter failed in 2010, but returned to the air in June 2011.

 The station was acquired by Port Broadcasting, which also owned WNBP in Newburyport, Massachusetts, in 2012.
 When the sale was completed, the call letters were changed to WWSF.
-WWSF's format is identical to that of WNBP, though the two stations were programmed separately.
-On January 1, 2013, WWSF shifted their format from adult standards to oldies.
+WWSF's "Legends" format was identical to that of WNBP, though the two stations were programmed separately.
+On January 1, 2013, WWSF shifted its format from adult standards to oldies.
 Port Broadcasting purchased FM translator W272CG to rebroadcast WWSF; the FM signal was launched in September 2013.
-In February 2019 Port Broadcasting sold W272CG to Maine Public, which used the translator to rebroadcast its statewide Classical music format.
+In February 2019 Port Broadcasting sold W272CG to Maine Public, which used the translator to rebroadcast its statewide classical music format.
 In April 2019 WWSF ceased broadcasting on 102.3 and started broadcasting on 104.3 on its new translator.

+WWSF's "Legends" programming was merged with the "Seacoast Oldies" programming of former sister stations WXEX and WXEX-FM, using the "Seacoast Oldies" branding, on July 24, 2023; the combined format retains WWSF's local news and sports programming, as well as some songs that had previously only been part of WWSF's playlist.
+The rebranding followed the sale of WXEX and WXEX-FM to the Educational Media Foundation to become K-Love stations WPKC and WPKC-FM.